YWHo/Notes_Welly_Codecamp_2018/life_as_manager.md

 ## 2015
 * moved to NZ from UK
 * front-end world changed; skills outdated
-* went back as a junior
+* went back to junior developer role
-* tech lead = people thought know a lot about technology
+* tech lead = people assume know a lot about technology
 * work as a developer, struggling due to tendency for management role

 ## 2017